London, Tilbury and Southend line: Passenger

 The line was known for its use of 4-4-2 tank engines such as the LT&SR 37 Class and LT&SR 79 Class.
 The LTS line was run by the London, Midland and Scottish Railway after 1923 and they provided a further 35 locomotives of the 79 Class between 1923 and 1930, before introducing the 3-Cylindered 2-6-4Ts designed by William Stanier in 1934.

 During World War II many of the 3-cylindered 2-6-4Ts were transferred away from the area and haulage reverted to older LT&SR locomotives, but the 3-cylindered tanks were back before the end of 1945.
 After the war ended, and shortly before nationalisation, 20 new LMS Fairburn Class 4 2-6-4Ts were allocated to the line which led to the withdrawal of some of the older LT&SR locomotives.

 From 12 November 1953 20 BR Standard Class 4 2-6-4Ts started working on the section and former LT&SR locomotives were reduced to working the Upminster to Grays service.
 By 1958 these were withdrawn and the last LT&SR passenger locomotive was transferred away to Peterborough in March 1958.

 Holiday traffic from the 1920s was worked almost exclusively by LMS type locomotives with LMS Hughes Crab, LMS Stanier Class 5 4-6-0 and 4F 0-6-0.

-On the 23 January 1957 the Romford - Tilbury service went over to Diesel Multiple Unit (DMU) working and these trains also worked the Tilbury to Pitsea Shuttle services.
+On 23 January 1957 the Romford – Tilbury service went over to Diesel Multiple Unit (DMU) working and these trains also worked the Tilbury to Pitsea Shuttle services.
 Diesel working of early morning trains was common to allow work on the overhead electric line equipment and this practice continued until 1969.
 After that date, other than the Romford service the only appearance of DMUs was in connection with engineering works and special trains.
 The DMUs were allocated to Stratford engine shed and consisted of some of the early DMU class such as Class 109 Wickhams Units and Derby Lightweight units.
 DMUs were generally stabled at Tilbury overnight.

 After electrification in 1962 most services were operated by British Railways Class 302 electric multiple units (EMUs), which were withdrawn in 1998, leaving s, s and some loaned s in service until they were replaced by Class 357 EMUs.
 These are stabled at Shoeburyness and East Ham depots, where they are also maintained.
-There are now six Class 387 that are used at peak times to increase capacity.
+Six Class 387 trains were used at peak times to increase capacity between 2016 and 2022, however these were transferred to Great Northern.